Poverty in Austrian Galicia

 Poverty in Austrian Galicia was extreme, particularly in the late 19th century.
-Reasons included the little interest in reforms on the part of major landowners and the Austrian government; population growth resulting in small peasant plots; inadequate education; primitive agricultural techniques; a vicious circle of chronic malnutrition; famines; and disease, reducing productivity.
+Reasons included little interest in reforms on the part of major landowners and the Austrian government, population growth resulting in small peasant plots, inadequate education, primitive agricultural techniques, a vicious circle of chronic malnutrition, famines and disease, reducing productivity.

-Poverty in the province was so widespread that the expression "Galician misery" (nędza galicyjska) or "Galician poverty" (bieda galicyjska) became proverbial, and Poles often mockingly distorted the name of the province of Galicia and Lodomeria to "Golicja i Głodomeria", incorporating plays on the Polish words, respectively, for "naked" and "hungry" ("Nakedia and Hungrymeria").
+Poverty in the Kingdom of Galicia and Lodomeria was so widespread that the expression "Galician misery" (nędza galicyjska) or "Galician poverty" (bieda galicyjska) became proverbial, and Poles often mockingly distorted the name of the province of Galicia and Lodomeria to "Golicja i Głodomeria", incorporating plays on the Polish words, respectively, for "naked" and "hungry" ("Nakedia and Hungrymeria").
 The poverty and regular famines in the region were often compared to those in British Ireland.

 Causes and contributing factors

 Austria-Hungary failed to create transportation networks necessary for the development of industries and markets throughout the empire.
 Unlike the German Empire, the Habsburgs were hostile toward the idea of building railway systems in the provinces and remained fixated on their own metropolis.
 The whole of Austrian Bohemia was served by only one line throughout the 1860s.
 Emperor Francis Joseph I opposed further construction "lest revolution might come into the country."
 Railways were owned privately in Austria-Hungary before 1881 and only gradually acquired by the state interest until the outbreak of World War I. Viennese banks – wrote Clive Trebilcock of Cambridge – were tapping the eastern grain-plains [of Galicia] in fully colonial style.

 The new state borders had cut Galicia off from many of its traditional trade routes and markets of the former Polish Crown, resulting in economic stagnation and the decline of Galician towns.
 Lviv lost its status as a significant trade centre.
 After a short period of limited investments, the Austrian government started the fiscal exploitation of Galicia and drained the region of manpower through conscription to the imperial army.
 The Austrians decided that Galicia should not develop industrially but remain an agricultural area to serve as a supplier of food products and raw materials to other Habsburg provinces.
 New taxes were instituted, investments were discouraged and cities and towns were neglected.